aws-samples/amazon-textract-serverless-large-scale-document-processing/README.md

 5. SNS then triggers the job scheduler lambda function to start next set of Amazon Textract jobs.
 6. SNS also sends a message to an SQS queue which is then processed by a Lambda function to get results from Amazon Textract and store them in a relevant dataset for example DynamoDB, S3 or Elasticsearch.

 Your pipeline runs at maximum throughput based on limits on your account.
-If neded you can get limits reaised for concurrent jobs and pipeline automatically adapts based on new limits.
+If needed you can get limits raised for concurrent jobs and pipeline automatically adapts based on new limits.

 ## Document processing workflow